Game-Dev-Network/GDN-Lab/README.md

 ## Project Licenses

+Always check the individual projects for the latest license conditions.

 Licenses in this section refer to files named `LICENSE` and `LICENSE.md` (including any variation on the capitalisations of those names).

 Licenses in a directory apply to all files in that directory and recursively apply to sub-directories and their respective files.